Employment in the UK: December 2024

 These statistics are labelled as "official statistics in development".
 Until September 2023, these were called "experimental statistics".
 Read more about the change in our Guide to official statistics in development.

-These statistics are based on information from the LFS.
-The reweighting exercise has improved the representativeness of our LFS estimates for periods from July to September 2022, reducing potential bias in our estimates.
+These statistics are based on information from the Labour Force Survey (LFS).
+The reweighting exercise has improved the coherence of our LFS estimates with Workforce Jobs (WFJ) and Pay As You Earn Real Time Information (PAYE RTI) estimates for periods from January to March 2019.
 Nonetheless, the ongoing challenges with response rates and levels mean that LFS-based labour market statistics are now badged as official statistics in development until further review.
-This is also in line with the letter from the Office for Statistics Regulation (OSR), stating that LFS statistics should not be published as Accredited official statistics until OSR has reviewed them.
-We would advise caution when interpreting short-term changes in headline LFS rates and recommend using them as part of our suite of labour market indicators alongside Workforce Jobs, Claimant Count data and Pay As You Earn Real Time Information (PAYE RTI) estimates.
+This is also in line with the letter from the Office for Statistics Regulation (OSR), stating that LFS statistics should not be published as accredited official statistics until OSR has reviewed them.

 We are transforming how we collect and produce the LFS data to improve the quality of these statistics.
 We have published a Labour market transformation article providing an update on the transformation of labour market statistics.
-The Transformed Labour Force Survey will become the primary source of information on the labour market from September 2024.

 Coronavirus (COVID-19)